-The Company has established two reporting segments that each report to the Chief Operating Decision Maker, or CODM, as defined in ASC 280, Segment Reporting.
+The Company's business is the development, manufacture, and marketing of pharmaceutical products.
+The Company has identified two reporting segments that each report to the Chief Operating Decision Maker, or CODM, as defined in ASC 280, Segment Reporting.
 The Company's performance is assessed and resources are allocated by the CODM based on the following two reportable segments:

-- Finished pharmaceutical products - Active pharmaceutical ingredients, or API
+- Finished pharmaceutical products - APIs

-The finished pharmaceutical products segment manufactures, markets and distributes enoxaparin, naloxone, lidocaine, as well as various other critical and non-critical care drugs.
+The finished pharmaceutical products segment manufactures, markets and distributes Primatene MIST®, glucagon, enoxaparin, naloxone, phytonadione, lidocaine, epinephrine, various critical and non-critical care drugs, as well as certain contract manufacturing and contract research revenues.
 The API segment manufactures and distributes recombinant human insulin API and porcine insulin API for external customers and internal product development.